David Hunter (Royal Marines officer)

-David Peter Lafayette Hunter MC (24 November 1919 – 5 September 2001) was a Royal Marines officer who was prisoner of war captive in Colditz Castle during the Second World War.
+Lieutenant-Colonel David Peter Lafayette Hunter MC (24 November 1919 – 5 September 2001) was a Royal Marines officer who was prisoner of war captive in Colditz Castle during the Second World War.
 He later served as the commanding officer of 40 Commando, and was a recipient of the Military Cross.

 Early life

 David Peter Lafayette Hunter was born at Minnis Hall, Stelling Minnis, Kent on 24 November 1919.

 He was the third son of Major Edgar Lafayette Hunter MC and Dorothy Thompson.